 The Rapid City Fire Department Paramedic Education Academy has been awarded initial accreditation by the Board of Directors of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The CAAHEP Board acted upon the accreditation recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

-Through the accreditation process, which includes a thorough review of the program, curriculum, resources, faculty and staff, as well as a site visit of the program, the Rapid City Fire Department Paramedic program was determined to be in substantial compliance with the nationally-approved Standards and Guidelines for educational programs as established by the EMS - Paramedic profession.
+Through the accreditation process, which includes a thorough review of the program, curriculum, resources, faculty and staff, as well as a site visit of the program, the Rapid City Fire Department Paramedic program was determined to be in substantial compliance with the nationally-approved Standards and Guidelines for educational programs as established by the EMS - Paramedic profession and granted full accreditation.

 The department was granted a Letter of Review and began providing Paramedic education for RCFD employees in 2016.
-Since that time, 12 RCFD employees have completed the program with a 100% pass rate.
-The next academy is scheduled to begin in January of 2020 with as many as six RCFD employees slated to participate in the program along with a person outside the RCFD.
+Since that time, 17 RCFD employees have completed the program with a 100% pass rate.
+The next academy is scheduled to begin in February of 2021 with as many as five RCFD employees slated to participate in the program along with a person outside the RCFD.

 Regarding the RCFD Paramedic Education Academy, Rapid City Fire Department EMS Training Specialist Lt.
 Jason Reitz says, “Having a program that can continually meet the demands of the Rapid City Fire Department and the community we serve is so important.”
 Lt.
 Reitz added that accreditation is essential because every Paramedic course offered must be through an accredited program.
 “This accreditation ensured that we are meeting the standards set forth by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)”, Reitz said.
 He added, “Being accredited makes the RCFD as one of very few accredited fire department based programs in the nation.”